thunlp/MatPlotAgent/README.md

 # 🎉 News

-* March 7, 2024: Releasing the MatPlotAgent, an innovative and model-agnostic framework designed to revolutionize scientific data visualization by automating tasks with advanced LLMs, and introducing MatPlotBench, a comprehensive and meticulously curated benchmark that sets a new standard for evaluating AI-driven visualization tools. 🌟
+* March 7, 2024: Releasing the MatPlotAgent, an innovative and model-agnostic framework designed to revolutionize scientific data visualization by automating tasks with advanced LLMs. 🎊
+* March 7, 2024: Releasing MatPlotBench, a comprehensive and meticulously curated benchmark that sets a new standard for evaluating AI-driven visualization tools. 🌟

 # ✨ MatPlotAgent